vocdoni/docs/README.md

 `Census Merkle Tree`
 + A Merkle-tree made of the `public keys` of all the `voters`
-+ The Merkle-root is hosted in the blockchain as a proof the census
++ The Merkle-root is hosted in the blockchain as a proof of the census
 + The tree needs to be publicly available (IPFS) for everyone to verify it.
 + The sk-snarks circuit will use its root to validate if `voter` `public key` is part of it